 Here’s the Operating System I Use

-Suppose you guys need help with an operating system that will help you know exactly what you’re supposed to be doing inside your business daily.
-In that case, I highly recommend Systemize Your Life from my dear friend Chelsea Jo.
 It’s super affordable and transformational to get your house in order and know what you’re doing.
 What are you prioritizing?
 What are you focusing on?
 So you can quit wasting time.
 Yes, and Amen!

-The next time waster that prevents you from having more time for your business is multitasking.
-But Stef I have to multitask!
-I get it.
-Multitasking can seem efficient, and in some cases, I do think that it can be fine.
-I’m in a Mastermind right now, so I might be doing laundry and listening to a training, listening to a podcast, or maybe refreshing myself on a course that I bought in the past.
+I’m in a Mastermind right now, so I might be doing laundry, listening to a training, a podcast, or refreshing myself on a course I bought in the past.
 I think that’s fine.
-However, there are studies like one from the National Academy of Sciences that find multitasking results in a significant reduction in cognitive performance.
+However, studies like one from the National Academy of Sciences find that multitasking results in a significant reduction in cognitive performance.

 If You’re Doing Income Producing Work, Don’t Multitask

 I’ve talked about this before.
-You sit down to a work block; You’re intentionally going to work.
+You sit down to a work block; you’re intentionally going to work.
 My team and I call it the Black Hole.
-We‘ll send a black hole emoji to each other and be like, don’t message me.
-Don’t Vox for me.
+We‘ll send a black hole emoji to each other and say, ‘Don’t message me.
+‘Don’t Vox for me.
 I‘m unavailable.

 This is so funny because I am in this statistic.
 I am always looking for my coffee or my phone, like, pretty much any hour of the day.
-You can find Stef randomly walking throughout the house, looking for her coffee or her phone, all of the time.
+You can find Stef randomly walking throughout the house, looking for her coffee or her phone, all the time.
 My family will attest to this.
 So I am not holier than thou, friends.
 I am guilty of a lot of these things, this one in particular.

-But let’s stop that madness.
-One of the things I should do and take my own advice is have a phone basket.
-Because I don’t like to hold my phone very often because I’m trying not to be super attached and addicted to my phone 24/7.
 I need to put a phone basket in three places in my house and set it there.
 That way, at any given point, I can lose my phone intentionally, but it’s in a place where I know where it is.
-That would be one tip that I would have for you there.
+That’s one tip I would have for you.

 Forget Carrying Your Phone Around All Day